codegangsta/Astroneer/docs/dialogue/scene_04_complete_contract.md

 "I've seen shooting stars bulkier than this.
 You've really trimmed the fat and boosted the muscle."

 [AriaCompleteContractFighter08]
-"The engines purr like a kitten, but we both know this thing roars like a tiger in the black."
+"The engines purr like a kitten, but we both know this thing roars like a tiger in the void."

 [AriaCompleteContractFighter09]
 "By the stars, you've turned a blunt instrument into a scalpel.
 Precision and power in one package—beautiful."